 WHY GROW THESE DIVERSE TREASURES?
-Whether you seek fragrance, tropical exuberance, or something easy and different, you can find it here among our Aztec tuberoses, pixie rain lilies, crocosmia, canna, crinums, and St. Joseph’s lily (the best amaryllis for gardens).
+Whether you seek fragrance, tropical exuberance, or something easy and different, you can find it here among our carefree daylilies, Aztec tuberoses, pixie rain lilies, original crocosmia and St. Joseph’s lily (the best amaryllis for gardens).
 Explore and enjoy!

 Order by USDA hardiness zone.
 Don’t know your zone?
 Click here and enter your zip code to find out.
 Limit one sampler per address, please.

-For additional ‘Atom’ and tuberoses and all different dahlias, order additional samplers.
+For more ‘Atom’ tuberoses, and all different dahlias, order additional samplers.

 We’re sad to say this is the ONLY canna we’re offering now, because it’s the only one we’re 100% confident is virus-free.
 Learn more.